 Remember that these phrases are using nonsense words.
 Part of learning to read code well is to stop placing so much meaning on the names used for variables and classes.
 Too often people will read a word like "Cork" and suddenly get derailed because that word will confuse them about the meaning.
 In the above example, "Cork" is just an arbitrary name chosen for a class.
-Don't put any other meaning into it, and instead treat it like the patterns I've given you.
+Don't place any other meaning on it, and instead treat it like the patterns I've given you.

 Reading More Code

-You are now to go on a new quest to read even more code and, this time, to read the phrases you just learned in the code you read.
-You will look for all the files with classes, and then do the following:

-- For each class give its name and what other classes it inherits from.

-- Under that, list every function it has and the parameters they take.

-- List all of the attributes it uses on its self.

-- For each attribute, give the class it is.

-Final draft | Remember that these phrases are using nonsense words.
-Part of learning to read code well is to stop placing so much meaning on the names used for variables and classes.
-Too often people will read a word like "Cork" and suddenly get derailed because that word will confuse them about the meaning.
-In the above example, "Cork" is just an arbitrary name chosen for a class.
-Don't put any other meaning into it, and instead treat it like the patterns I've given you.

-Reading More Code

-You are now to go on a new quest to read even more code and, this time, to read the phrases you just learned in the code you read.
+You are now to go on a new quest to read even more code, to read the phrases you just learned in the code you read.
 You will look for all the files with classes, and then do the following:

 - For each class give its name and what other classes it inherits from.

 - Under that, list every function it has and the parameters they take.

 - List all of the attributes it uses on its self.

 - For each attribute, give the class it is.